 I am close to exchanging contracts on the sale of our home in Falmouth and the buyers lawyers are claiming that there is a risk of it being built land that was not decontaminated.
 Any local lawyer would know that there is no such problem.
 For the life of me I don't know why the buyers instructed an internet conveyancing practice rather than a conveyancing solicitor in Falmouth.
 We have lived in Falmouth for six years we know of no issue.
 Do we contact our local Authority to seek confirmation that the buyers are looking for.

 It would appear that you have a conveyancing solicitor already.
 What do they say?
 You must enquire of your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same sickness)

-I have todayfound out that Stirling Law have been shut down.
-They carried out my conveyancing in Falmouth for a purchase of a leasehold flat 18 months ago.
-How can I establish that my home is in my name in the name of the former proprietor?
+I have todaydiscovered that Stirling Law have been shut down.
+They conducted my conveyancing in Falmouth for a purchase of a freehold house 18 months ago.
+How can I check that my home is in my name in the name of the former proprietor?

-The quickest way to see if the property is in your name, you can make a search of the land registry (£3.00).
+The quickest way to check if the premises is registered to you, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Falmouth conveyancing specialists.